loopbackio/loopback-next/docs/site/Binding.md

   }
   ```

+- defaultNamespace: Default namespace if namespace or namespace tag does not
+  exist
 - defaultScope: Default scope if the binding does not have an explicit scope
   set.
 The `scope` from `@bind` of the bound class takes precedence.